-The Foundation will match non-Rotarian contributions toward a grant at 50 percent, provided they do not come from a cooperating organization or a beneficiary of the project.
-Funds should never be collected from beneficiaries in exchange for receiving the grant or as part of the cash contribution for match.
+The Foundation will match non-Rotarian contributions toward a grant, provided they do not come from a cooperating organization or a beneficiary of the project.

-At least 30 percent of contributions (including all cash and DDF contributions to be matched by the Foundation) to global grants funding humanitarian projects must come from outside of the project country.
+International sponsors for humanitarian projects are required to provide at least 30 percent of the total sponsor funding.
 Host sponsors for humanitarian projects are encouraged to contribute toward the financing of the grant.